7.2.3 - Example: Swiss Bank Notes

 You need to be careful where they appear in the table in the output.

 Note!
 The variables are now sorted in alphabetic order!
-For example, length would be the fourth line of the output data.
-In any case you should be able to find the numbers for the lower and upper bound of the simultaneous confidence intervals from the SAS output and see where they appear in the table above.
+For example, the length would be the fourth line of the output data.
+In any case, you should be able to find the numbers for the lower and upper bound of the simultaneous confidence intervals from the SAS output and see where they appear in the table above.
 The interval for length, for example, can then be seen to be -0.044 to 0.336 as was obtained from the hand calculations previously.

 When interpreting these intervals we need to see which intervals include 0, which ones fall entirely below 0, and which ones fall entirely above 0.